GabaCorreaSB/CrowMond/README.md

 - 🗃️ PostgreSQL to store structured event data
 - 📊 Grafana to visualize and explore security trends

-It's lightweight, containerized, and lab-tested — made for learners, hackers, and engineers who want clarity, not complexity.
+It's lightweight, containerized, and lab-tested — made for learners, ethical hackers, and engineers who want clarity, not complexity.

 ---